murchandamus/bips/bip-update-process.md

     Where the many Status variants provided minuscule additional information, the simplification is more valuable and the Changelog section now collects specific details.
 [^acceptance]: **Why does the BIP repository no longer track adoption?**
-    BIP 2 made an attempt to gather community feedback into summaries in BIPs directly.
+    BIP 2 made an attempt to gather community feedback into comment summaries in BIPs directly.
 Given the low adoption and corresponding low information quality of the summaries that resulted from that feature, this BIP instead intends to leave the evaluation of BIPs to the audience.
 [^markdown]: **Which flavor of markdown is allowed?**